 As mentioned in my Swiss Alps post, we actually dipped into France before Geneva (for a night) before returning to France.
 But, for the sake of keeping the country’s itineraries separate I’ve left the last post on Geneva and am going to start this post with Chamonix.

-The drive through to Chamonix was only an hour from Geneva – another example of how easy it is to access some of the most beautiful parts of the world from this Swiss hub.
+The drive through to Chamonix was only an hour from Geneva.
+Yet another example of how easy it is to access some of the most beautiful parts of the world from this Swiss hub.

 We passed through the border where we had to slow down to drive through, but the border itself didn’t require anything from us.
 Again, the French operate with a toll system, it’s Switzerland that have the car tax sticker you purchase at the border.

-Now, I had heard so many incredible things about Chamonix, mainly as a winter ski destination, but of course we were heading there during the summer months.
+Now, I had heard so many incredible things about Chamonix, mainly as a French Alps winter ski destination.
+However, we were heading there during the summer months.